-While approximately 75% of our graduates go on to continue their studies in graduate or professional school, a physics education supplies a foundation that equips you to work in many different and interesting places, such as industrial and government labs, on college campuses, and in the astronaut corps.
-In fact, 99% of graduates with bachelor’s degrees in physics are usually employed regardless of the national economy’s conditions.
+While approximately 75 percent of our graduates go on to continue their studies in graduate or professional school, a physics education supplies a foundation that equips you to work in many different and interesting places, such as industrial and government labs, college campuses, and in the astronaut corps.
+In fact, 99 percent of graduates with bachelor’s degrees in physics are usually employed, regardless of the condition of the national economy.

-Augustana physics grads have been found at the National Bureau of Standards, NASA, General Dynamics, Motorola, Boeing, Digital Globe, Northop-Grumman, Hewlett-Packard, the Environmental Protection Agency, and many more employers.
-Some graduates even leave the lab behind and work at newspapers and magazines, as patent lawyers, and even on Wall Street, where their problem-solving abilities and analytical skills are competitive advantages.
+Augustana physics graduates have been found at the National Bureau of Standards, NASA, General Dynamics, Motorola, Boeing, Digital Globe, Northop-Grumman, Hewlett-Packard, the Environmental Protection Agency, and many more employers.
+Some graduates even leave the lab behind and work at newspapers and magazines, as patent lawyers, and even on Wall Street, where their problem-solving abilities and analytical skills give them a competitive advantage.

 - Richard Addison Wood ’87, senior software developer and engineer, Weta Digital Ltd. in New Zealand (the company responsible for visual effects in Avatar and the Lord of the Rings movie trilogy).

 - Richard Engh ’81, Professor of Physical Chemistry in Tromsoe, Norway.

 - T. Paul Chow ’75, Professor of Electrical, Computer and Systems Engineering, Rensselaer Polytechnic Institute.

 - William Dannehl ’81, former Vice President for North American Sales and Dealer Services, Harley-Davidson Motor Company.

 - Jill Weber Aanenson ’93, Founder, Scientific Consulting, Inc. (a firm that conducts environmental audits).

 - John Berdahl ’99, Ophthalmologist, Vance Thompson Vision, Sioux Falls.